OPCFoundation/UA-CloudViewer/README.md

 Open your OPC UA nodeset file.

-Please note: Dependent nodeset files need to be opened, too, but it will tell you which ones!
+Please note: Referenced nodeset files need to be opened, too, but it will tell you which ones!

+You can also open OPC UA nodeset files directly from the Ua Cloud Library or set a checkbox to automatically download referenced nodeset files from the UA Cloud Library.

 ### Browsing Nodeset Files